CarbonKivy/CarbonKivy/docs/source/uix/shell/index.rst

     Carbon Design UI Shell Overview

-The UI shell header serves as the primary navigation and orientation element for users within the interface.
-It can function independently or be integrated with the UI shell's left and right panels to support more advanced navigation scenarios.

 The UI shell consists of three modular components: the header, the left panel, and the right panel.
 Each component can be used on its own, but they are designed to work seamlessly together, providing a consistent and flexible user experience across different products and platforms.

 Live demo